berkinozturk/Customer-Churn-Prediction/README.md

 ### Step 2: Set Up the Environment

 -   Install Python (version 3.7 or higher) and Jupyter Notebook.
--   There is a requirements.txt folder for installing the required libraries, run: pip install -r requirements.txt
+-   There is a requirements.txt folder for installing the required libraries, run: pip install -r requirements.txt (If you face any problems, please feel free to reach us)
 -   Ensure required libraries are installed.

 ### Step 3: Execute the Code